Partial resolution of complex cones over Fano ${\cal{B}}$: Fano

 \section{Fano $\Bc$}

 It is a theory with 3-nodes, 2 adjoint fields $X_1, X_2$ on node-1 and 6 bifundamental fields $X_3, X_4, X_5, X_6, X_7, X_8$.
 The quiver diagram for this theory is shown in figure~\ref{fig:B3}.
-This theory does not admit tiling and was first studied in \cite{sid}, where it was identified as the quiver gauge theory for Fano $\Bc$.
-In \cite{sid}, it was mentioned that the CS-levels of this theory are (6,-6,0).
-However, following the arguments in the previous section, it is straightforward to see that the theory allows the CS levels ($6n, -6n, 0$), where $n$ is non-zero integer.
-The superpotential of the theory is given by: \sid W = {\rm Tr}\left[\left(X_1X_4-X_2X_3\right)\left(X_5X_8-X_6X_7\right)\right]~. \sidd
+This theory does not admit tiling and was first studied in \cite{sid}, where it was identified as the quiver gauge theory for Fano $\Bc$ with CS-levels (6,-6,0).